Emacs minor mode for editing and browsing Java source code

 The Emacs package jtags-mode is a minor mode that provides an improved tags lookup function compared to the ordinary etags package.
 The improved tags lookup function is only implemented for Java source code.

 The jtags code acts as a middleware between Emacs and the etags program that is distributed with Emacs.
-Unlike the ordinary etags package, jtags parses the Java source code to find the correct scope (i.e. the class around point).
-It then looks up and shows the declaration of the identifier, after finding the source code file in the tags table file.
+Unlike the ordinary etags package, jtags parses the Java source code to find the correct context (e.g. the class around point, and any preceing expression).
+It then looks up and shows the declaration of the identifier, after finding the source code file in the tags table files.
 This is possible since jtags knows some Java syntax and deals only with Java source code.

 Showing the declaration of an identifier